Kanomble/platexpress_shiny/README.md

 # platexpress_shiny
 Transforming platexpress data visualization into shiny dashboards.

+## starting rstudio for developing
+Clone the git-repo into an desired directory.
+Edit the PASSWORD environment variable.
+Start docker desktop on windows or the docker client on ubuntu.
+Open a shell (e.g. the windows powershell) and change your current directory to the downloaded git-repo directory with the command `cd path-to-git-repo`.
+Start the docker container by using the `docker-compose up`.
+Visit the URL `localhost:8787` in an browser of your choice, google chrome or firefox are recommended.
+Use rstudio as user and the variable PASSWORD as your password.
+Load the `required_packages.R` script into your working directory (WD) and submit the code.
+This will install all necessary packages.

+If you need to re-install the docker container, first remove it.
+Use following commands to identify the container-id: `docker ps` (if the container has started) or `docker ps --all`.
+Identify the container-id of the rocker/rstudio container and use the command: `docker rm <id>` to remove the container.
+If you realy want to clean up everything you can also delete the image.
+This can be done with the `docker rmi <image-id>` cmd, identify the image-id with `docker images`.

 ## INFO
 - use the `required_packages.R` script for installing additional packages
 - change the PASSWORD environment variable in the `docker-compose.yml` file before you submit the `docker-compose up` cmd